anoma/nspec/README.md

 #### Goodies

-- To see the list of todos in the project, run:
+- To see the list of todos in the project, just run:

     ```bash
-    python todos.py
+    todos
     ```

+This is a CLI tool that it's installed with the `requirements.txt` file.